Podcasts in your education, how to do it

 Podcasts are not only useful as a tool for transferring information from lecturer to student, but you can also have your students make their own podcast.
 This can be an effective method to familiarise students with their (future) field of work.
 If you have students make their own podcast, they function on the highest level of Bloom’s Taxonomy (Krathwohl, 2002), namely ‘creation’.
 Creating a podcast allows you to achieve deeper learning and reflection (Andersen & Dau, 2021).

 You can ask students to expand upon one of the themes in the course by means of a podcast.
 This can be done individually, but this can be difficult.
 You can also have students work in pairs or small groups.
 The content can be anything!
 For instance: interviewing an expert in their field, a discussion between students on the subject matter, or have them discuss their vision on the theme.
+Also have a look at this assignment that UU-lecturer Maikel Waardenburg created for his students.

 Assessing student podcasts